CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 #### Giving the user control

 Remember that Medicare enrollees will be sharing very sensitive personally identifiable information (PII) and protected health information (PHI) with your application.
-Giving enrollees the ability to take action on information presented in the UI ensures they have complete and thoughtful control over their healthcare data.
+Giving enrollees the ability to take action on information presented in the UI ensures that they have complete and thoughtful control over their healthcare data.
 Users should also be given opportunities to opt into or revoke service, request that their data be securely and completely deleted, or otherwise control access to and retention of their data.

 ### Security and privacy